 Scroll through social media, and you’ll come across many motivational tips and challenges about physical health and well-being.
-But it’s equally important for companies to take on a “Fitness Challenge” when it comes to their third-party risk management (TPRM).
+It’s equally important for companies to consider the health of their third-party risk management (TPRM) program.
 After all, your TPRM health is essential to building cyber resilience.

 In this article, we’ll cover what cyber resilience involves and what you should look at in your third-party risk management program to ensure your organization is prepared for whatever 2023 throws your way.